metaplex-foundation/docs/docs/01-programs/understanding-programs.md

 Therefore, with these two booleans, we end up with the following four possible scenarios:

 - **Non-Signer and Non-Writable**: This Account is only used to read data.
 We cannot mutate it and we cannot make any assumption about its ownership.
-- **Signer and Non-Writable**: This Account can also not be mutated but we know that the user who sent the Transaction owns its private key.
+- **Signer and Non-Writable**: This Account can also not be mutated, but we know that the user who sent the Transaction owns its private key.
 This enables Programs to grant or deny access to certain actions.
 - **Signer and Writable**: This Account has both signed the Transaction _and_ it can be mutated by the Instruction.
 This combination is pretty common since Programs will usually require the owner of an Account to prove who they are before mutating that account.
 Otherwise, anyone could mutate any Account they don't own.
-- **Non-Signer and Writable**: This Account can be mutated but we can't make any assumption about its ownership.
+- **Non-Signer and Writable**: This Account can be mutated, but we can't make any assumption about its ownership.
 That usually means that the Program is using other Signer Accounts to prove they can mutate that one.
 This is also the case for PDA Accounts since they are owned by the Program and, as such, they require the Program to keep track of Authorities that can mutate them.
 Also, note that certain actions like crediting lamports to an Account do not require the Account to sign the Transaction.

 ### Cross-Program Invocations (CPI)